-The Demand Curve is a line that shows how many units of a good or service will be purchased at each possible price.
+The demand curve is a line graph utilized in economics, that shows how many units of a good or service will be purchased at various prices.
 The price is plotted on the vertical (Y) axis while the quantity is plotted on the horizontal (X) axis.

-Demand curves are used to determine the relationship between price and quantity and follows the law of demand, which states that the quantity demanded will decrease as the price increases.
+Demand curves are used to determine the relationship between price and quantity, and follow the law of demand, which states that the quantity demanded will decrease as the price increases.
 In addition, demand curves are commonly combined with supply curves to determine the equilibrium price and equilibrium quantity of the market.

 Drawing a Demand Curve

 The demand curve is based on the demand schedule.
-The demand schedule shows exactly how many units of a good or service will be purchased at different price points.
+The demand schedule shows exactly how many units of a good or service will be purchased at various price points.

 For example, below is the demand schedule for high-quality organic bread:

 It is important to note that as the price decreases, the quantity demanded increases.
 The relationship follows the law of demand.
-Intuitively, if the price for a good or service is lower, there would be a higher demand for it.
+Intuitively, if the price for a good or service is lower, there is a higher demand for it.